oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 ### Q.How to Export a Private Key from Ledger?
 To export a private key from a Ledger device, follow the official guide provided by Ledger.
 You can find detailed instructions on the [Ledger Support page](https://support.ledger.com/hc/en-us/articles/4404388633489-Export-your-accounts?docs=true).

+---
-### Q. How to Migrate a Validator to Another Machine
+### Q. How to Migrate a Validator to Another Machine?
 Various factors might prompt you to migrate your operating validator node to a different server, such as:
 - Improved Performance
 - Enhanced Security